Changes to Government guidance for pregnant women-December 2021

 Legal rights during your pregnancy and maternity leave

-During the pandemic, existing regulations continue to apply.
 Your employer cannot treat you less favourably because you are pregnant or because you have taken maternity leave.
 For example, your employer cannot change your terms and conditions of employment whilst you are pregnant or whilst you are on maternity leave without your agreement.
 You also cannot be dismissed from employment or subject to unfair treatment because of your pregnancy or maternity.

 In addition, you cannot be denied pay progression because of pregnancy or maternity leave, including if you are remote learning/working from home as a consequence of a risk assessment undertaken by the employer.